Rosario hits 450-foot homer, Guardians top Diamondbacks 7-4 – KION546

 Gonzalez homered off Kevin Ginkel in the sixth and doubled home a run in the seventh to push the Guardians’ advantage to 7-2.
 José Ramírez and Myles Straw also drove in a run as Cleveland remained one game behind AL Central-leading Minnesota.

+Thomas, Daulton Varsho and Jose Herrera each had two hits for the Diamondbacks, who ended their six-game road trip with five losses.

+“We struck out 15 times today, and we’ve got to be better than that,” Arizona manager Torey Lovullo said.

 Rosario went 2 for 4 and scored twice, taking over the AL lead with 118 hits.
-Steven Kwan singled to push his hitting streak to 17 games for the Guardians, the longest by a rookie since Pittsburgh’s Ke’Bryan Hayes had a 19-gamer in 2020-2021.
+Steven Kwan singled to push his hitting streak to 17 games for Cleveland, the longest by a rookie since Pittsburgh’s Ke’Bryan Hayes had a 19-gamer in 2020-2021.

 The Guardians won twice in the three-game set, denying Arizona its first series victory in Cleveland in 20 years.
 The teams have split 22 all-time meetings.